New York Jets: Notable first-round draft picks

-In the 2013 and 2014 seasons, one of the Jets' strongest units was their defensive line, manned by 1st Round selections Muhammad Wilkerson (2011) and Sheldon Richardson (2013).
+In the 2013 and 2014 seasons, one of the Jets' strongest units was their defensive line, manned by first round selections Muhammad Wilkerson (2011) and Sheldon Richardson (2013).
 In 2013, Wilkerson ended the season with 10.5 sacks, matching the last Jets player to have more than 10 sacks in a single season, John Abraham in 2005.
 Also that year, Richardson was honored with an award from the AP for Defensive Rookie of the Year.
 The Jets' run defense was stout with all three in the line up, finishing fifth as a team in rushing yards allowed in 2014.

-In the 2017 NFL Draft, the Jets selected Jamal Adams with the sixth overall pick out of LSU.
+In the 2017 NFL draft, the Jets selected Jamal Adams with the sixth overall pick out of LSU.
 Adams had a strong start to his early career, making the Pro Bowl in the 2018 season and winning the Defensive MVP Award alongside Kansas City Chiefs' quarterback Patrick Mahomes as the Offensive MVP.

-In the 2019 NFL Draft, the Jets selected Quinnen Williams from Alabama with the third overall pick.
+In the 2019 NFL draft, the Jets selected Quinnen Williams from Alabama with the third overall pick.
 Williams had been touted as the best overall prospect leading up to the draft, being compared to defensive tackle superstar Aaron Donald.
 Williams ended up being the final first-round pick by then general manager Mike Maccagnan, who was fired shortly after the draft.
 Williams struggled in his rookie year with injuries and inconsistent play, but showed promise as a defensive anchor in his 2020 season: he recorded 7.0 sacks and 55 total tackles before being added to the Injured Reserved list in the final weeks of the season.

-In the 2022 NFL Draft, the Jets made three selections in the first round.
+In the 2022 NFL draft, the Jets made three selections in the first round.
 The Jets selected cornerback Sauce Gardner from the University of Cincinnati fourth overall.
 He made the 2022 All-Pro Team as a rookie, the first to do so at his position since Ronnie Lott in 1981.
 The second of their three first round selections was wide receiver Garrett Wilson from Ohio State, who was selected 10th overall.
 The Jets third and final selection in the first round was defensive end Jermaine Johnson II of Florida State University.

 Coaches and staff

 Head coaches

+The Jets have had 21 head coaches in their history coach at least one game for the franchise.
+18 of their head coaches have served in a full-time role.